tonyarnold/tonyarnold.github.io/_posts/2006-10-06-color-label-button-interface-builder-palette.md

 {% capture years_ago %}{{ site.time | date: %Y | minus:2005 }}{% endcapture %}

 > ## Outdated Info
 > Hi there!
-So it's the future now ({{site.time | date: "%Y"}} to be precise) and things have moved on since I wrote this post {{years_ago}} years ago.
-> Interface Builder Plugins aren't possible anymore, so this post is just a wonderful curiosity.
+So it's the future now ({{site.time | date: "%Y"}} to be precise) and things have moved on: Interface Builder Plugins aren't possible anymore, so this post is just a wonderful curiosity.

 So [VirtueDesktops][1] has a small problem in that when it was written, Cocoa Bindings were new and not as well understood as they are now.
 Lately, I’ve been spending a my time brushing up my understanding of basic cocoa concepts that I may have missed first go around.
 Below is the result of that brushing, and something that I think is drastically under utilised - custom Interface Builder (IB) palettes.